Vive X la révolution: Emissive brings VR expeditions to museums

 To incorporate these virtual expeditions, museums must have a space large enough to accommodate groups of people wandering from point to point.
 At a time when museums around the world are going back into lockdown, even virtual technologies such as this seem risky, but Emissive says the expeditions can be deployed flexibly.

 For starters, they can accommodate spaces of up to 1,000 square meters, so when museums are allowed to reopen with restrictions in place, they will be able to spread visitors around or limit expeditions to people from the same household “bubble.”
 And there’s nothing stopping exhibitions from being held in an outdoor setting, such as a courtyard or gardened area.
+Barati said that there are plans to create an online incarnation of immersive expeditions too, though how exactly that will look isn’t clear — it’s current format is entirely designed for visitors to gather in a dedicated space together.

 Virtual expeditions are also timely given current restrictions (and apprehensions) around global travel.
 Anyone wanting to wander around Petra or the Colosseum, for example, could conceivably do so from within the confines of a local museum or other experiential location if demand for virtual vacations was deemed high enough.
 VR vacations are not an entirely new concept, but with much of the world reentering lockdown, there is an opportunity to rethink the “virtual holiday.”
+This is not necessarily what Emissive’s virtual expeditions were designed for, but it’s easy to see how it could evolve over time.

+“In times of COVID, when travelling is hard or impossible, it’s a way to travel to the other side of the planet, and through time, to discover our heritage as if we were really there,” Barati said.